fsek/docs/source/index.rst

 Welcome to F-sek's documentation!
 =================================

 This is an amazing documentation!
+Us oldie but goldie spidermen have documented a lot of our work on our various projects to make our code stand the test of time.

 .. toctree::
+  :maxdepth: 2
   :caption: Documentation:

   ./getting_started/getting_started
   ./app/app
   ./web/web
   git_workflow
   spiderman_duties
+  template